s-hopper01110/sql-lab/queries.md

 ## find all customers that live in London.
 Returns 6 records.

+select  customerName, contactName, city from customers where city = 'London'

 ## find all customers with postal code 1010.
 Returns 3 customers.

+select  customerName, postalCode, city from customers where postalCode = 1010

 ## find the phone number for the supplier with the id 11.
 Should be (010) 9984510.

+SELECT supplierId, SupplierName, ContactName, phone FROM [Suppliers] where supplierId = 11

 ## list orders descending by the order date.
 The order with date 1997-02-12 should be at the top.